lewisgoddard/website/recommendations/hardware/components/cpus.md

 | AMD 5000 |  **R5 5600 ~£125**  | **R7 5800X ~£200**   |
 |          |                     | **R7 5700X ~£170**   |
 | AMD 3000 | **R5 3600 ~£40^**   |

+### Notes

+- Intel 13 improves on Intel 12 mostly by adding more efficency cores, and moving them further down the stack where they add even more relative benefit.
+This does come at a cost (the cost is money).
+- Intel 12 added big.LITTLE core architecture to their 10nm process, and shows the first real re-think of Intel for several years.
+- Anything prior to Intel 12 is a member of a platform with a known-bad last release (Intel 11) and is lacking substantial improvements made recently.
+- AMD X3D can perform below the cheaper non-X3D variants of the same CPUs in many situations, despite costing significantly more.
+It is an application-specific buy-in, only for high end machines.
+- AMD 7000 is difficult to recommend due to only supporting DDR5 memory, a substantial additional expense outside of the highest end machines.
+- AMD 5000 was a good all rounder, but is at the end of its platform, offering no upgrade path.
+- AMD 4000 is generally poor for gaming due to the exclusive use of PCIe 3.0, but offers good value for bargain-grade productivity.
+- AMD 3000 can still offer good gaming performance, and bought used sits on a platform with a known-good upgrade path at excellent value for money.

 ## Intel